 - 1. In California, local educational agencies join together in Special Education Local Plan Areas (SELPAs) to achieve sufficient size and scope to effectively provide the full continuum of placement and program options called for in federal law. - a.
 The service area covered by the local plan is known as the special education local plan area. - b.
-The SELPA is responsible to administer local plans and administer the allocation of funds (E.C.
-56195). - c.
-SELPAs are responsible for planning and coordinating services for all children with disabilities, from birth to 22 years of age. - d.
-The SELPA is responsible for ensuring that each district within the local plan area develops and implements content and performance standards appropriate to pupils requiring special education services that are aligned to state standards and guidelines. - 2.
-There are 58 counties in California and more than 122 SELPAs in the state. - a.
+The SELPA is responsible for administering local plans and the allocation of funds (E.C.
+56195).
+This includes planning and coordinating services for all children with disabilities, from birth to age 22. - c.
+The SELPA is responsible for ensuring that each district in the local plan area develops and implements content and performance standards appropriate for pupils who require special education services that are aligned to state standards and guidelines. - 2.
+There are 58 counties in California and more than 132 SELPAs. - a.
 Every district in the state is in a SELPA. - b.
-In some counties, the county office of education also serves as the SELPA.
-In other counties, there may be more than 10 SELPAs in the county. - c.
-SELPA governance structures vary in form, such as: - i.
+In some counties, the county office of education (COE) also serves as the administrative unit (AU) for the SELPA.
+In other counties, there may be more than 10 SELPAs in the county.
+Each SELPA must have an AU, which is the legal entity that receives funds and is responsible for ensuring that every eligible child receives appropriate services. - c.
+SELPA governance structures vary in form and may include the following: - i.
 Multidistrict SELPAs - ii.
 Multidistrict/county office SELPAs - iii.
-Single-district SELPAs
+Single-district SELPAs - iv.
+Multidistrict/multicounty SELPAs - v.
+Countywide SELPAs with joint powers agreements (JPAs)